Changing Nutritional Needs for Seniors

 - 5-8 teaspoons oils

-Adequate nutrition helps older adults feel more energized for daily activities and ultimately healthier.
-A couple of critical nutrients to monitor in daily meals include:
+Adequate nutrition helps older adults feel more energized and ultimately healthier.
+Monitor these critical nutrients in particular:

 Calcium and Vitamin D

 - Eat lots of fiber-rich foods to help you stay regular.
 Fiber can also lower your risk for heart disease and Type 2 diabetes.
-Eating more whole-grain bread and cereals, beans, and peas are all ways to increase the amount of fiber in your diet.
+Eating more whole-grain breads, cereals, beans, and peas are all ways to increase the amount of fiber in your diet.

-As bodies change, they don’t function as well as they used to but, you shouldn’t have to sacrifice your quality of life as you age.
-Eating healthy and adopting recommended nutritional guidelines is one sure way to keep you feeling young and energized.
+As your body changes, adapt so that you can maintain your quality of life as you age.
+Eating healthy and adopting recommended nutritional guidelines is one way to keep you feeling young and energized.